QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 - A private git repo
 - ssh and ssh-keygen

+Rather than using kubectl for everything you could perhaps be more comfortable using a graphical interface like [the kubernetes dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), [lens](https://k8slens.dev/) or [k9s](https://k9scli.io/) or whatever you prefer.
+Check them all out and pick what feels good for you.
+Personally I use k9s.

 ## My git server setup

 So I got this Network Storage server recently and during set up I saw that it came with some cool applications like a git server.